 What is the Average Settlement Value for Vocal Cord Paralysis?

 The average settlement value for vocal cord paralysis in a personal injury lawsuit ranges between $175,000 and $275,000.
 This estimate reflects only successful claims—cases where liability is clear, the injury is well-documented, and there is enough expert support to move forward.
-It does not include the thousands of potential claims that never make it past a lawyer’s desk.
+It does not include the thousands of potential claims that never reach a lawyer’s desk.
 In fact, many vocal cord paralysis cases, particularly those involving possible medical malpractice, are turned down during the intake process because the evidence does not support a strong case or the injuries do not justify the risk and cost of litigation.

 For those cases that do move forward and result in compensation, several factors influence the value.
 Milder cases that respond to voice therapy or injections tend to fall on the lower end of the range.
 More severe cases, where the injury is permanent, requires multiple surgeries, or significantly impacts the plaintiff’s ability to speak or breathe, will often settle or result in verdicts well above the average, sometimes two to three times higher, particularly when medical malpractice is not involved and liability is clearly established.